top of page

 Pear Spirit

 In April 2017 we took a 300 vat of our 2015 draught perry to Charles Martell & Son Ltd at Dymock for distilling into Pear Spirit, which sold out very fast!
-After distilling four different vintages, we have learned that draught perry produces a better quality, smoother and more characteristically fruity spirit when distilled young soon after it has finished fermentation in late summer.
+After distilling several different vintages, we have learned that draught perry produces a better quality, smoother and more characteristically fruity spirit when distilled young soon after it has finished fermentation in late summer.

 Greggs%20Pit%20Pear%20Spirit6898-Edit_ed